 Lake District National Park

 Location: Cumbria, England

-It would be hard not to include the Lake District in a list of the best national parks in Britain.
-It is home to England’s highest mountain, Scafell Pike, at 978m (3,209ft) and the infamous Helvellyn at 950m (3,117ft) with its hairaising Striding Edge ridge.
+It would be criminal not to include the Lake District in a list of the best national parks in Britain.
+It is home to England’s highest mountain, Scafell Pike at 978m (3,209ft), and the infamous Helvellyn at 950m (3,117ft) with its hairaising Striding Edge ridge.

 I’ve camped, climbed and hiked in the Lake District several times over the years, but I think my fondest memory was cycling across the national park as part of the coast-to-coast cycle route in 2011.
 The Lake District National Park has some of the best cycling in the country with a range of country lanes, permitted cycleways and bridleways that suit all experience levels.
 Additionally, if you enjoy mountain biking then the Whinlatter and Grizedale Forests are criss-crossed with excellent off-road routes.